 Even when one parent is awarded sole legal custody of the child for decision-making purposes, the other parent may still receive some visitation with the child giving them some physical custody.

-How to win Custody and Prepare for Trial
+How to win Custody and Prepare for Trial in Oklahoma

 You need evidence.
 Many cases hinge on one person saying one thing and the other saying another.
 If you have evidence to support your position, a Court is more likely to believe your story.
 Common but effective ways to gather evidence and prepare for the trial are: